ishitasequeira/argocd-v2.9.0-examples/README.md

 ]
 ```

 Users of the default hash-based sharding algorithm won't see any improvements as clusters be roughly-balanced between shards.
-The dynamic shard re-balancing functionality benefits users of custom shard assignment strategies the most.
 For users of the round-robin or other custom algorithms, a static assignment can lead to unbalanced shards when replicas are added or removed.
+So, the dynamic shard re-balancing functionality benefits users of custom shard assignment strategies the most.

 Thanks, Ishita Sequeira (Red Hat), for writing the initial proposal and [implementing the whole feature](https://github.com/argoproj/argo-cd/pull/15036)!